huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_opengauss_instance.html.markdown

 * `configuration_id` - (Optional) The parameter template id.
   Changing this parameter will create a new resource.

-* `dsspool_id` - (Optional) The Dec dedicated storage pool id.
-  Changing this parameter will create a new resource.

 * `sharding_num` - (Optional) The Sharding num.
 Values: 1~32.

 * `coordinator_num` - (Optional) The Coordinator num.
 Values: 1~32.

-* `disk_encryption_id` - (Optional) Specifies the volume encryption KMS id.
-  Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional) The enterprise project id.
   Changing this parameter will create a new resource.